 According to the NHS, a continuous cough is “coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours.”

 It’s important to note that many infections can cause a cough, especially during Flu season.
 The difference is the amount of coughing and intensity.
 It’s much more than a coughing fit now and then.
-Using a cough tracking app such as Hyfe can help determine whether it’s a few isolated coughing fits or if it’s more serious.
+Using a cough tracking app can help determine whether it’s a few isolated coughing fits or if it’s more serious.

 For instance, if your cough keeps you awake at night or makes it difficult to talk, it’s time to consider COVID as the cause.